ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Select one and the node will change name and the [[Details Panel]] is populated with the settings for that Blueprint.

 Double-click the node to open the [[Visual Script]] graph implementing the node.
+This is a good way to learn and discover what can be done with a Blueprint Extension.
+Create an Execute Blueprint node, set it to one of the many build-in Blueprints, and double-click to open it and see what it does.
+Create a copy to get a base to start from and modify to your hearts content.

 Example Blueprints that are not listed in the Palette panel:
 - Mesh Sockets To Points: Emit a point for every socket on a [[Static Mesh]].
 	- Must specify a [[Static Mesh Asset]] to get sockets from and a Tag that the sockets to emit points for should have.

+## Creating A Blueprint Extension

+We can create our own Blueprint nodes.
+Create a new [[Blueprint Class]] that inherits from PCG Blueprint Element.
+The operations that should be performed by the custom node are implementing by overriding functions inherited from PCG Blueprint Element.
+Override a function with [[My Blueprint Panel]] > Function > Override drop-down.
+- Apply Preconfigured Settings
+- Execute
+- Execute With Context:
+	- Run once when the calling PCG graph is evaluated.
+	- Call Iteration Loop to trigger calls to Iteration Loop Body.
+	- Use Make PCG Tagged Data, Make Array, and Make PCG Data Collection to pass the output of Iteration Loop to the Return Node's input.
+- Is Cacheable Override
+- Iteration Loop Body
+	- Run a number of iterations controlled  by an input pin on the node..
+	- Is given the current iteration index.
+	- Can access any input point.
+	- See _Implementing Iteration Loop Body_ below.
+- Nested Loop Body
+- Node Color Override
+- Node Type Override
+- Point Node Body
+	- Run for every point.
+	- Cannot access the data for other points.
+- Variable Loop Body

+The node can have [[Blueprint Variable]]s.
+They are created at [[My Blueprint Panel]] > Variables.
+If [[Details Panel]] > Variable > Instance Editable, or the eye icon int he variable list, is enabled then that variable shows up, and is editable, in the [[Details Panel]] when an Execute Blueprint node calling this Blueprint Extension is selected, and if the Execute Blueprint is expanded then the variables show up as input pins.

+The node can have input and output pins.
+These are configured at [[Class Defaults]] > [[Details Panel]] > Settings > Input & Output > Custom (Input|Output) Pins.
+These are arrays.
+Each array element has
+- Label:
+- Allowed Types:
+- Allow Multiple Data:
+- Allow Multiple Conne...:
+- Advanced Pin:
+- Tooltip:

+## Implementing Iteration Loop Body

+Can compute a fraction iteration progress with Iteration divided by Points, where Points is the variable passed to Iteration Loop node in Execute With Context.
+Can get the location of the PCG [[Actor]] with Context > Get Original Component > Get Owner > Get Actor Transform.

+A point is created with Make PCG Point.
+Its details panel lists the point properties and you can enable the ones you want to specify.
+The enabled properties show up as input pins on the Make PCG Point node.
+One of the properties is Seed.
+You should connect Compute Seed From Position to the Seed input, and the Position input on Compute Seed From Position should be the position of the point we are about to create.
+Connect the output of Make PCG point to the Point input pin on the return node.
+(
+Is it possible to return more than one point from an iteration?
+)
+It seems possible to not return any point from an iteration, by setting return node > Return Value to false.

 # PCG Component